 The primary vaccination course with IPV consists of two or three doses, usually followed by revaccination after intervals of about 5–10 years during childhood and adolescence.
 Some countries are using a combination of OPV and IPV.

 Passive immunization is of little value.

 Salk killed vaccine

-- 3 doses given 4-6 weeks apart + booster 6 months later.
+- Three doses are given 4-6 weeks apart, plus a booster six months later.

 - 1st dose to babies after the age of 6 months.